Environment-assisted quantum Minority games: Quantum Minority games in a correlated environment

 Since noise is a major hurdle in the path of efficient information transmission from one party to the other.
 This noise causes a distortion of the information sent through the channel.
-Information transmission is said to be reliable if the probability of error, in decoding the output of the channel, vanishes asymptotically in the number of uses of the channel.
-A basic question of information theory is whether there is any advantage in using entangled states as input states.
-That is, whether or not encoding the classical data into entangled rather than separable states increases the mutual information.
-For the case when multiple uses of the channel are not correlated, there is no advantage in using entangled states.
-Correlated noise, also referred as memory in the literature, acts on consecutive uses of the channels.
-However, in general, one may want to encode classical data into entangled strings or consecutive uses of the channel may be correlated to each other.
-Hence, we are dealing with a strongly correlated quantum system, the correlation of which results from the memory of the channel itself.
-The initial game state consists of one qubit for each player, prepared in an entangled GHZ state by an entangling operator $\hat{J}$ acting on $|0000\rangle $.
+Information transmission is said to be reliable if the probability of error, in decoding the output of the channel, vanishes asymptotically in several uses of the channel.
+Let the initial state of the game consists of one qubit for each player, prepared in an entangled three-qubit $GHZ$ state by an entangling operator $\hat{J}$ acting on $|0000\rangle $.
+In the Eisert protocol, this is achieved by applying\ $\hat{J}^{\dagger }$\ to the game state and then making a measurement in the computational basis state.
 Pure quantum strategies are local unitary operators acting on a player's qubit.
-After all players have executed their moves the game state undergoes a positive operator valued measurement and the payoffs are determined from the classical payoff matrix.
-In the Eisert protocol this is achieved by applying\ $\hat{J}^{\dagger }$\ to the game state and then making a measurement in the computational basis state.
-Here we describe the four-player Minority game in the presence of quantum memory using the Eisert scheme in the following manner
+In a standard quantum game protocol, after the execution of players moves, the game state undergoes a positive operator valued measurement and the payoffs are determined from the classical payoff matrix, usually given for bi-matrix games.
+The classical pure strategies in case of Minority game are always to choose $0$\textquotedblright\ or $1$.
+Here we use the methodolgy and notations of Ref.
+[49] with additional parameters $\mu $ and $\alpha $ as defined below in this section.
+A four-player quantum Minority game in the presence of time correlated quantum memory channels can be \ described using the Eisert scheme as

 to produce the final state $\rho _{f}\equiv \rho _{5}$ upon which a measurement is taken.
-Here $\hat{M}_{k}$\ represents the kth player move.
-It is important to mention here that for the sake of simplicity, we have considered $p=p^{^{\prime }}=p$ and $\mu =\mu ^{^{\prime }}=\mu $ in our calculations.
-The function $D(\rho ,p,\mu )$ represents a completely positive map which can be completely described in Kraus operator formalism as studied by Macchiavello and Palma [30] a Pauli channel with partial memory.
-The two qubit Kraus operators for such a channel are given by
+Here $\hat{M}_{k}$\ represents the $k^{\text{th}}$ player move.
+However, for the sake of simplicity, $p_{1}=p_{2}=p$ and $\mu _{1}=\mu _{2}=\mu $ are used in rest of the calculations.
+The function $ D(\rho ,p,\mu )$ represents a completely positive map which can be completely described in Kraus operator formalism as studied by Macchiavello and Palma [39] a Pauli channel with partial memory.
+The two qubit Kraus operators for such a channel can be written as